Rules and Personal Conduct

 All employees and directors should comply with all laws and regulations.
 There are laws and regulations governing anti-bribery, workplace safety, waste disposal, how employees treat other employees, trading of Cenveo stock, printing of copyrighted materials, public disclosure of material events and circumstances, and many other everyday matters.
 If a law or regulation conflicts with a company policy, including one in this Code, you must comply with the law or regulation; however, if a local custom or policy conflicts with this Code, you must comply with this Code.
 That an illegal act may be a “customary business practice”, in any country is not sufficient justification for failing to comply.
 If an employee is in doubt about the appropriate course of action in a particular situation, the employee should contact the Corporate Legal Department at (203) 595-3000.
 An employee may also contact, MySafeWorkPlace (as described in the paragraph below).

-Company policies, including this Code of Conduct, prohibit Cenveo employees from engaging in bribery, kickbacks, and other illegal means to influence both commercial business decisions and government procurement actions.
+Company policies, including this Code, prohibit Cenveo employees from engaging in bribery, kickbacks, and other illegal means to influence both commercial business decisions and government procurement actions.
 In addition, applicable laws (“Laws”) make it illegal to:

 Cenveo has zero tolerance for bribery.
 These provisions are intended to familiarize you with Cenveo's anti-bribery rules to help ensure that no Cenveo representative, whether by intent or simple lack of understanding, violates the law.

-In order to comply with applicable anti-bribery laws and this Code of Conduct, all Cenveo employees and directors are prohibited from engaging in the following conduct:
+In order to comply with applicable anti-bribery laws and this Code, all Cenveo employees and directors are prohibited from engaging in the following conduct:

 (1) Do Not Pay or Accept Bribes or Submit to Extortion: No Cenveo director or employee may, directly or indirectly, offer, promise, pay, request or accept a bribe or any payment or other advantage to or from any person in order to obtain or retain business or an advantage in the conduct of business.
 All offers of or demands for bribes must be expressly rejected, and promptly reported to the Corporate Legal Department.
 In addition, any offers, requests or demands by a public official, political party, political candidate or private sector employee, whether direct or indirect, for the payment of anything of value to act or refrain from acting in the performance of his or her official duties must be immediately and promptly rejected.